——————- In this Article——————

 - ½ to ¼ cup of dairy products or

 - 4 tbsp of protein or meat etc

 Can you give your baby finger foods and snacks?

-Nine month old babies are usually prepared for finger foods and snacks.
-If you observe your baby picking up small objects or small bites of food and can chew it without any support , then it is time to introduce finger foods to your baby.
+Nine-month-old babies are usually prepared for finger foods and snacks.
+If you observe your baby picking up small objects or small bites of food and can chew it without any support, then it is time to introduce finger foods to your baby.
 Finger foods should be cooked so that it is easy for the baby to chew such as apples, pears or even paneer.
-1 or 2 snacks can be included between meals at regular interval and small quantities
+1 or 2 snacks can be included between meals at regular intervals and in small quantities

 Before sharing a 9 month old feeding chart or 9 month old baby food chart, let us know important tips on how to feed a 9 month old baby.